 1.c) Principles of physics in Global Mechanics

 A physical model is a collection of mental abstractions used to represent the material reality and the relations determining its variations over time.
-In all models there will be underlying physical principles of a general character and with a mixed nature of philosophy and science.
+In all models, there will be underlying physical principles of a general character and a mixed nature of philosophy and science.

-In other words, in this book the banned principles of Physics are pointed out, which is to say, those which could allow any of the following:
+In other words, in this book the banned principles of Physics are pointed out, who is to say, those which could allow any of the following:

 Recursive definitions, such as the variable volume of space or the speed of time itself

 Simultaneous cause-effect and effect-cause

 Negative things or energies

 Things or energies that emerge from nothing or completely disappear

 Likewise, the Global Dynamics book quotes three philosophical or epistemological principles of Physics.
 We shall repeat them here because of their high relevance:

 The physical reality does not depend on the observer, only its perception, and description.